Defense of Sihang Warehouse: Third assault on Sihang Warehouse

-The Japanese assault pushed the 3rd Company out of their defensive line at the base of the warehouse and forced them into the warehouse itself.
-Groups of Japanese soldiers then tried to scale the warehouse's walls to the second floor with ladders, but Chinese defenders pushed them over and returned fire with rifles and machine guns.

-According to Baicheng Shangguan, Xie was positioned at the window where one of the ladders appeared from.
-He grabbed the first Japanese soldier's rifle, choked him with the other hand, shoved him off, and finally shot another Japanese soldier on the ladder before pushing the ladder off.

 Journalist Kean Arundel observed that "Chinese guns blazed defiantly at Japanese who surrounded the building on three sides."
 Japanese fire from a field gun was met with rifle fire from the warehouse roof.
 The Japanese were observed by western observers to have assaulted the warehouse again and again with infantry charges, but each time were repelled by showers of hand grenades and machine-gun fire.
 At one point, the Japanese were reported to have attempted to "dynamite" the warehouse, but failed.

 At 4 p.m. one Japanese soldier rushed into the open and fired a number of shots into the corner of the warehouse, causing the defenders to take cover "with lightning speed."
 Although wounded from the returning Chinese fire, the Japanese attacker escaped.
-A western observer witnessed how the Chinese defenders had broken holes through the large black characters on the west wall for use as vantage points.
+At one point, Chinese defenders chiseled holes through the large black characters on the west wall for use as vantage points.
 Subsequently, several Japanese soldiers were shot before they realized the danger.
 Japanese machine gunners returned fire, but had difficulty aiming due to the holes being concealed by the black background of the characters.